-Description of chambers
+Head of chambers

-This is a long-established and leading civil set of 70 members including 25 silks.
+This is a long-established and leading civil set of 72 members including 26 silks.
 1 Crown Office Row is recognised as one of the leading sets in the UK, particularly in the fields of civil and public law.
 Indicators of excellence are the high number of members on the Attorney General’s panels, the growing number of QCs and the high number of former members now in the senior judiciary.
 We run the highly acclaimed UK Human Rights Blog and the podcast series Law Pod UK.

 Our members practise in a wide range of specialisms and have been recognised as leading practitioners in areas including: clinical negligence, personal injury, professional negligence, professional discipline, inquests, public inquiries, public and administrative law, mediation, human rights, environmental law, costs, employment and equality, immigration and asylum, tax, and cyber.
 We also have many members with successful practices in multi-party actions, technology and construction and sports law.
 In the last few years, our instruction has included the Paterson litigation, Grenfell Tower inquiry and Windrush compensation scheme, amongst other top flight cases.
 Chambers & Partners has described the set as follows: “Its top-flight performers amass between them an enviable bank of knowledge of medical and regulatory issues, all of which is seasoned with efficient case management and excellent responsiveness.
 It also proves surprisingly versatile.
 Experts in environment, personal injury, civil liberties and general public law abound at an outfit that forms a whole that is very much greater than the sum of its parts.”